kubernetes/steering/charter.md

 ### Not yet delegated responsibilities

-The following responsibilities belong to the Steering Committe, but may be delegated in the future.
+The following responsibilities belong to the Steering Committee, but may be delegated in the future.

 * Coordinate with the CNCF regarding usage of the Kubernetes brand and deciding which things can be called “Kubernetes”, as well as how that mark can be used